Back to news

 Use the article as a decision prompt

 Summarise this AI Kick Start article for an Australian business owner.
-Focus on the useful decision, the risks, and the first practical next step: Claude Fable 5 review: Anthropic's most capable model, and why it was banned
+Focus on the useful decision, the risks, and the first practical next step: Claude Fable 5 review: most capable, then banned

 Turn this into a practical roadmap.